 Atyeo.
 Antibody response to COVID-19 booster dose in pregnancy.
-Am J Obstet Gynecol 2022.
+Am J Obstet Gynecol 2023.

-A booster dose induces an increase in Omicron-specific immunoglobulin G1 and an equivalent Omicronspecific antibody response between pregnant and nonpregnant individuals

-Emerging data point to a crucial role for boosting not only in augmenting the absolute amount of antibodies to ancestral Spike but also in improving the breadth of the response to variants of concern (VOCs).18-20 In particular, the ability of the mRNA booster dose to protect against Omicron, which has become the predominant strain in the United States, is crucial.
-Boosting resulted in a robust increase in Omicron Spike-specific IgG1 (median IgG1 V2 vs V3: $1.4 \times 10^4$ MFI vs $1.1 \times 10^5$ MFI; P=.03) but not in IgA or IgM (Figure 3, A).
+A booster dose induces an increase in Omicron-specific immunoglobulin G1 and an equivalent Omicronspecific antibody response between pregnant and nonpregnant individuals resulted in a robust increase in Omicron Spike-specific IgG1 (median IgG1 V2 vs V3: $1.4 \times 10^4$ MFI vs $1.1 \times 10^5$ MFI; P=.03) but not in IgA or IgM (Figure 3, A).
 The comparison of Omicron-specific binding profiles across nonpregnant, pregnant, and lactating women pointed to slightly